 FDI is designed to be interactive.
-Short- to medium-length webinars covering components of the lecture material will be made available approximately one week before the topic is covered.
-Class lectures will expound on the webinar topics and include discussion and interactive exercises.
-Students are expected to prepare in advance for the day's topic by reading the suggested section from the required text in addition to watching the pertinent webinars.
+Class lectures will be presented, notes will be handed out and questions from the classroom are encouraged.
+I expect areas of confusion to be brought up and discussed.
+Students are expected to prepare in advance for the day's topic by reading the suggested section from the required text.